genevaers/Workbench/README.md

     You can choose something else if you want.
     -f runall.sql Means run this file.
 This will create the database called genevaers, create the tables needed, perform an initial set up of those tables, install some stored procedures, and create a GenevaERS user called “postgres”.

-# Download the Workbench
-Releases of GenevaERS can be found on the left of this document under "Releases."
-1. Download the zip file
-2. Extract all files to a directory
-3. Double click on the GenevaERS.exe

-## Database Connection Parameters

-Start the postgres database (see Postgres documentation).

-For Postgres, many of the values used in creating the database are used in the GenevaERS Connection Manager.

-    - Select "Manage" and enter the following if you used the command above:
-      - Database Type: PostgesQL
-      - Database Name: genevaers
-      - Server: localhost
-      - Port: 5432
-      - Scheme Name: gendev
-      - User ID: postgres
-      - Password: postgres
-    - Select "Save" and on the GenevaERS Login screen enter:
-      - User ID: postgres
-      - Password: postgres
-    - Click "Login"
-    - Click the "Environment" dropdown
-      - Select the "Development" environment
-    - Click "OK"

 # Build Processes
 To build the GenevaERS workbench do the following: